Westbury, New York: History

-The first settlers arrived in 1658 in the region known as the Hempstead Plains.
+The first settlers in what is now the Village of Westbury arrived in 1658 in the region known as the Hempstead Plains.
 Many of the early settlers were Quakers.

 Westbury's Jericho Turnpike, which provides connection to Mineola and Syosset as well as to the Long Island Expressway (or LIE), was once a trail used by the Massapequa Indians.
 As far back as the 17th century, it served as a divider between the early homesteads north of the Turnpike and the Hempstead Plains to its south.
 Today, it serves as a state highway complex.

 In 1657, Captain John Seaman purchased 12000 acre from the Algonquian Tribe of the Massapequa Indians.
 In 1658, Richard Stites and his family built their homestead in this area.
 Theirs was the only family farm until an English Quaker, Edmond Titus, and his son Samuel joined them and settled in an area of Hempstead Plains, known today as the Village of Westbury.
 In 1675 Henry Willis, also an English Quaker, named the area "Westbury", after Westbury, Wiltshire, his hometown in England.
 Other Quaker families who were also seeking a place to freely express their religious beliefs joined the Tituses and Willises.
 The first Society of Friends meeting house was built in 1700.
 The early history of Westbury and that of the Friends are so interconnected that they are essentially the same.

 These settlers, like many other landowners throughout the colonies, owned slaves.
-In 1775, compelled by their religious beliefs, the Quakers freed all 154 African-Americans that they owned.
+In 1775, compelled by their religious beliefs, the Quakers freed all 154 African Americans that they owned.
 Many of these freed men and women built their own homesteads on the open land near the sheep grazing pastures.
 Their new community consisted of farms and dairies.
 In 1834, with Quaker assistance, they and their descendants built the New Light Baptist Church.
 In 1867 the congregation moved to 247 Grand Boulevard, and in 1892 changed their name to Westbury A.M.E.
 Zion Church.
 In 2014, the congregation celebrated its 180th anniversary.
 The building still stands on the corner of Union Ave. and Grand Blvd.

 The outbreak of the American Revolution disrupted Westbury's tranquility.
 From the beginning of the war until 1783, British soldiers and German-speaking mercenaries occupied local homes, confiscated livestock, and cleared the woods for firewood for the troops.
 With the close of the war, Westbury received its third group of settlers, the Hessians, mostly from Hesse-Cassel in the Holy Roman Empire, who chose not to return to their home country.
 Instead, they remained in an area now known as New Cassel, a name chosen in honor of the part of Hesse from which most had come.

 By 1837, the Long Island Rail Road had built through Westbury.
 Schedules from March 1837 mention a stop at Westbury, but by June list Carle Place instead, with schedules from 1842 listing both.